gnosischain/documentation/docs/specs/bridges/eth-gc/nft-omnibridge-extension/eip1155-based-nft-transfer-example.md

    1. from (address): the address that holds the NFT
    2.  to (address): `0x2c0bF58cC87763783e35a625ff6a3e50d9E05337`

-       _This is the xDai mediator contract._
+       _This is the Gnosis Chain mediator contract._
    3. id (uint256): TokenID for your EIP1155
    4. value (uint256): Number of tokens with this TokenID you will bridge, in most cases - `1`
    5. data (bytes): `0x`